-Section IV.
-Food Additives Regulations
+Section IV: Food Additives Regulations

-Food additives are substances that are normally not used as food or essential ingredients of food, whether or not such substances have food value but that are added for the benefits of production technology, packing, storage, or improve the quality, standards, or the nature of food.
+Food additives are substances that are normally not used as food or essential ingredients of food, whether or not such substances have food value, but that are added for the benefits of production technology, packing, storage, or improve the quality, standards, or the nature of food.
 They also include substances mixed with food for the purposes stated earlier.

 Food additives are specified as specifically-controlled food of which the quality or standards are defined.
-Use of food additives must follow the set objectives for the specified kinds of food and maximum permissible quantity, food additive functional classes categorized according to CODEX as listed below:
+Use of food additives must follow set objectives for the specified kinds of food and maximum permissible quantity.
+Food additive functional classes categorized according to CODEX are listed below:

 - Acid:

-- Acidity regulator;
+- Acidity regulator

-- Anticaking agent;
+- Anticaking agent

-- Antifoaming agent;
+- Antifoaming agent

-- Antioxidant;
+- Antioxidant

-- Bulking agent;
+- Bulking agent

-- Color;
+- Color

-- Color retention agent;
+- Color retention agent

-- Emulsifier:
+- Emulsifier

-- Emulsifying salt;
+- Emulsifying salt

-- Firming agent;
+- Firming agent

-- Flavor enhancer;
+- Flavor enhancer

-- Flour treatment agent;
+- Flour treatment agent

-- Foaming agent;
+- Foaming agent

-- Gelling agent;
+- Gelling agent

-- Glazing agent;
+- Glazing agent

-- Humectant;
+- Humectant

-- Preservative;
+- Preservative

-- Propellant;
+- Propellant

-- Raising agent;
+- Raising agent

-- Stabilizer;
+- Stabilizer

-- Sweetener; and
+- Sweetener

-- Thickener.
+- Thickener

 The maximum use levels of food additives are listed in Annexes I and II of the Ministerial Notification No. 418 B.E.
 2563 (2020), which replaced the Ministerial Notification No. 389 Re: Food Additives (No.5) B.E.
 2561 (2018) on October 10th, 2020.
-If a food additive had been approved and followed the previous provision prior to October 10th, 2020, then the manufacturers or importers of the food products containing those previously approved food additives have two years from the effective date of the new notification to comply with the new provisions.
+If a food additive had been approved and followed the previous provision prior to October 10, 2020, then the manufacturers or importers of the food products containing those previously approved food additives have two years from the effective date of the new notification to comply with the new provisions.

-Food additives that are not listed in Annex I of the Notification (No. 418) B.E.
+Food additives that are not listed in Annex I of the Notification No. 418 B.E.
 2563 (2020) must be petitioned for TFDA's approval.
-Importers can file petition with support documentation (listed below) for the evaluation on safety assessment as prescribed in the Ministerial Notification (No. 381) B.E.
+Importers can file petition with support documentation (listed below) for the evaluation on safety assessment as prescribed in the Ministerial Notification No. 381 B.E.
 2559 (2016), Re: Food Additives (No.4):